kevinsteves/pan-python/doc/panwfapi.rst

  ``-T`` *seconds*
   Specify the ``timeout`` value for urlopen().

+ ``--nocacloud``
+  Disable default cloud CA SSL server certificate verification.

+  By default SSL server certificate verification is performed using the Go Daddy Class 2 Certification Authority Root Certificate which is used by the WildFire cloud and is stored in the PanWFapi class.
+  ``--nocacloud`` can be used to disable verification for test clouds or if the cloud CA changes.

+  urlopen() only supports SSL server certificate verification in Python version 3.2 and greater.

  ``--cafile``
   Specify the ``cafile`` value for urlopen().  ``cafile`` is a file containing CA certificates to be used for SSL server certificate verification.
-By default the SSL server certificate is not verified.
+  ``--cafile`` disables default cloud certificate verification.
   ``--cafile`` is only supported in Python version 3.2 and greater.

  ``--capath``
   Specify the ``capath`` value for urlopen().  ``capath`` is a directory of hashed certificate files to be used for SSL server certificate verification.
-By default the SSL server certificate is not verified.
+  ``--capath`` disables default cloud certificate verification.
   ``--capath`` is only supported in Python version 3.2 and greater.

  ``--version``